potatoeggy/eifueo/docs/sch3uz.md

  - A pure covalent bond has both nuclei attracting the valence electrons fairly evenly, so the difference in electronegativity (ΔEN) is low.
  - A polar covalent bond has both nuclei attracting the valence electrons unevenly, so the ΔEN is high.

 Sometimes, one atom in a covalent bond may contribute both electrons in a shared pair.
 This bond is called a **dative** bond, and is represented in Lewis structures as a double bond.
+Dative covalent bonds may be used to form bonds when a conventional single or double bond is infeasible, such as in **ozone**.

 ### Bonding capacity